caffemisto/Audacity-A-B-Test/Test.md

 **2. Retention** - .0549<br>
 **3. Net Conversion** - .0156

 These analytical estimates should be reliable.
 Our unit of diversion are cookies with further tracking by user-id at the point of registration.
 The evaluation metrics are measuring rates of users, with the rates being taken out of user-ids (retention) and cookies (gross and net conversion).
-As these match, we can rely on the analytic estimates and do not need to calculate the empirical values.
+As these are matching measurement categories, we can rely on the analytic estimates and do not need to calculate the empirical values.

 ##Sizing

 For this evaluation, I opted not to do the Bonferroni correction.
-I made this decision based on the fact I was looking for a specific outcome in each of my evaluation metrics, therefore my metrics are inherently conservative, and should not need the extra caution of the Bonferroni correction (For further detail, please refer to the Summary Section).
+I made this decision based on the fact I was looking for a specific outcome in each of my evaluation metrics, therefore my metrics are inherently conservative, and should not need the extra caution of the Bonferroni correction in avoiding Type 1 errors.
+Instead, I chose not to use it in order to minimize Type II errors.
+(For further detail, please refer to the Summary Section).

 After putting the values in the sample size calculator (http://www.evanmiller.org/ab-testing/sample-size.html) and multiplying by the likelihood ratios for each event, I received the following necessary sample sizes in pageviews for each group: